icelandic-lt/revoxx/README.md

 to be defined

+## Known Issues

+### Linux: USB Audio Output Devices

+On Linux systems, USB audio output devices (e.g., Focusrite Scarlett, Clarett+) may temporarily disappear from the device list during playback.
+This is a known issue with the interaction between PortAudio and ALSA/PulseAudio.

+**Symptoms:**
+- Output device works for the first playback but fails on subsequent attempts
+- Error message: "Output device 'DeviceName' disappeared from system"
+- Device reappears after restarting the application
+- Input devices (recording) are typically not affected

+**Workarounds:**
+- The application will automatically fall back to the system default audio output device
+- If the issue persists, restart the application
+- Consider updating to the latest version of sounddevice (>=0.5.1)
+- Check that no other application is claiming exclusive access to the device

 ## Acknowledgements
 This project is part of the program Language Technology for Icelandic.
 The program was funded by the Icelandic Ministry of Culture and Business Affairs.